Note: The pull request merge queue feature is currently in public beta and subject to change.

 You can view the merge queue for a base branch in various places on GitHub.

-Handling pull requests removed from the merge queue
+Understanding why your pull request was removed from the merge queue

-After grouping a pull request with the latest version of the target branch and changes ahead of it in the queue, if there are failed required status checks or conflicts with the base branch, GitHub will remove the pull request from the queue.
+After grouping a pull request with the latest version of the target branch and changes ahead of it in the queue, if there are failed required status checks or conflicts with the base branch, the pull request will be removed from the queue.
 The pull request timeline will display the reason why the pull request was removed from the queue.